ehannes/borgbackup-job/README.md

 ```

 ### Updating
+Verify which version you are currently running with `git describe --tags`.

 Update the source code and checkout the newest tag release:
 ```
 git fetch origin
 git tag
 git checkout vX.Y.Z
 ```

+Then checkout the [changelog](CHANGELOG.md) to see if you need to do some adjustments.